memo-db/live2d-renderer-lite/readme.md

     premultipliedAlpha?: boolean = true
     // The smoothing factor of the lip sync. lipSyncSmoothing?: number = 0.1
+    // Maximum texture size.
+Must be a power of 2.
+Defaults to the WebGL max (usually 8192). maxTextureSize?: number = 8192
     // You can toggle various features in the animation loop. enablePhysics?: boolean = true
     enableEyeblink?: boolean = true